HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 ## Testing inbound challenge requests

-The functionality to query HTTP-01 challenges is implemented via DSAPI filter in Domino 12.0.
-Starting with Domino 12.0.1 HTTPS natively supports HTTP-01 challenges without a DSAPI filter.

-Any server will reply to those challenge requests matching the well known acme-challenge URL schema with the secret challenge information stored in certstore.nsf.
+Any server will reply to those challenge requests matching the well known acme-challenge URL schema with the secret challenge information stored in `certstore.nsf`.

 This lookup functionality can be tested without an actual ACME request.

 ### Steps to check inbound connections to the well known URL

 - Create a DXL file e.g. acme_diag_challenge.dxl with the data shown below
-- Import the file into certstore.nsf (`Import DXL` action in the database)
+- Import the file into `certstore.nsf` (`Import DXL` action in the database)
-- You can see the document in the ($AllDocuments) troubleshooting view (open database with CTRL-Shift + Application/Goto..)
+- You can see the document in `($AllDocuments)` troubleshooting view (open database with CTRL-Shift + Application/Goto..)

 Now you can query the test DNS challenge using a web-browser or `curl` command-line.

 `Curl` is a well known command-line tool often used in the Linux world but also out of the box available starting with Windows 10/2019.
-You can also separately download it.

 It is the de-facto standard for command-line HTTP/HTTPS requests.